The Bankrate promise

 Is it dangerous to fill out the FAFSA if my parents are undocumented immigrants?

-Students whose parents are undocumented immigrants may be nervous to complete the FAFSA using their parents’ information.
-However, it is safe to apply; entering 000-00-0000 as your parents’ SSN signifies only that they don’t have a SSN, which can be true for a number of people living within and outside the U.S., undocumented or not.
+Students whose parents are undocumented immigrants may be nervous about completing the FAFSA using their parents’ information.
+However, it is safe to apply; entering 000-00-0000 as your parents’ SSN signifies only that they don’t have an SSN, which can be true for some people living within and outside the U.S., undocumented or not.
 The application does not ask if they are undocumented, and FAFSA information is confidential and will not be shared.